 Article V Response to Congressional Rotation Initiatives

-Following the judicial foreclosure of state-administered congressional rotation mechanisms in U.S. Term Limits, Inc. v.
+Following the judicial foreclosure of state-administered congressional rotation mechanisms in U.S. Term Limits v.
 Thornton (1995) and the subsequent prohibition of ballot-interface signaling mechanisms in Cook v.
-Gralike (2001), the remaining constitutional pathway for establishing congressional rotation limits shifted to the amendment process under Article V of the United States Constitution.
+Gralike (2001), the remaining constitutional pathway for establishing congressional rotation limits is the amendment process under Article V of the United States Constitution.

-This page documents the emergence of the Article V pathway as the remaining institutional route through which congressional rotation mechanisms may be pursued.
+This page documents the Article V pathway as the remaining institutional route for congressional rotation, including congressional amendment proposals and state convention applications.

 Position in the Institutional Response Sequence